-Android is a mobile operating system developed by Google and licensed to phone manufacturers at no cost.
+Android is an open source mobile operating system developed by Google and licensed to phone manufacturers.
 Android manages the devices hardware and software resources to provide a platform for apps to use.

 There are currently 9 versions of Android, each named after sweets.
 The newer versions offer more features and improved security.
 Currently, the most common versions, newest to oldest, are Pie (v9), Oreo (v8), Nougat (v7), Marshmallow (v6), Lollipop (v5) and KitKat (v4.4).